Florida man gets 16 years for spreading terrorist propaganda

-MIAMI (AP) — A Florida man has been sentenced to 16 years in federal prison for distributing Islamic terrorist propaganda videos online.
+MIAMI — A Florida man has been sentenced to 16 years in federal prison for distributing Islamic terrorist propaganda videos online.

 Jonathan Guerra Blanco, a Cuban-born naturalized U.S. citizen, was sentenced last Friday in Miami federal court, according to court records.
 He pleaded guilty in December 2020 to attempting to provide material support or resources to a designated foreign terrorist organization.